Account

 What if I rent and my landlord is behind on their mortgage?

 If you are a tenant and your landlord is behind on payments, they could lose their property to the bank or other lender.
 Your landlord's foreclosure could affect whether you can continue to live in your apartment or rental house.
-As a tenant, you may want to ask a lawyer about your rights in this situation, as they will vary from state to state.
+As a tenant, you may want to talk to a Legal Pro about your rights in this situation, as they will vary from state to state.

 How do I pay rent or the mortgage after a foreclosure?